iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 This page has been translated by machine translation.
 View original

-In August 2025, when I obtained AWS Certified AI Practitioner (AIF), I wrote that "next, I want to take the AWS Certified Cloud Practitioner (CLF) exam and deepen my knowledge of server technologies beyond my specialty in mobile app development."
+In August 2025, when I obtained AWS Certified AI Practitioner (AIF), I wrote that "next, I want to take the AWS Certified Cloud Practitioner (CLF) exam and deepen my knowledge about server technologies beyond my specialty in mobile app development."

 About the Author